-Apple Safari is a very secure platform, and it keeps you protected from all the websites that can harm you.
-Whenever you try to visit a website that is not protected by HTTPS protocol, safari will display an error message “This connection is not private.”
+Apple Safari is a very secure browser that protects you from all the websites that can harm you.
+Whenever you try to visit a website not protected by HTTPS protocol, Safari will display an error message “This connection is not private.”

 The main reason behind the error is due to digital certificates.
 It could be the case that the certificate is either missing or damaged.
-You can view the digital certification in site information settings in macOS.
+You can view the digital certification in site information settings in Safari on macOS.

 We have listed a few methods to fix the issue at various stages.
-However, it is recommended if the site is not secure, you shouldn’t visit that site.
+However, it is recommended if the site is not secure, you shouldn’t visit the site.

 Hard Refresh and Reload the Page

-The most common method to solve the “This is not a private connection” error on Safari is to reload the webpage.
+The most common method to solve Safari’s “This is not a private connection” error is reloading the webpage.
 Sometimes there are too many users accessing the server at the same time.
-In situations like this, the server tends to become slower in response to the users, resulting in an error.
+In such situations, the server responds slower to the users, resulting in an error.

-If for some reason, your browser is unable to load the Digital certificates, you will also get the “This is not a private connection” error.
-You can use the Safari keyboard shortcut and press or in the browser to refresh the page, it may solve the issue.
+If, for some reason, your browser cannot load the Digital certificates, you will also get the “This is not a private connection” error.
+You can use the keyboard shortcuts and press or the Reload icon in the browser to refresh the page; it may solve the issue.
 Or you can also choose the Reload page from Origin for better results.

 Try Private Browsing Mode

-Private mode or incognito browsing is common in all browsers nowadays.
-The mode doesn’t list your history, cache, cookies, etc. keeping you anonymous.
-It is possible that the website has a security issue, therefore launching the website in private mode can help to access the website.
+Private mode or incognito browsing is standard in all browsers nowadays.
+The mode doesn’t list your history, cache, cookies, etc., keeping you anonymous.
+The website may have a security issue; therefore, launching the website in private mode can help to access the website.
 You should clear the cache and cookies if you can access the website privately.

-To open up the Private mode in Safari, first launch the Safari Browser.
-Click on the File option on the menu bar and click on New Private Window, visit the website now and check if the error still exists.
+First, launch the Safari Browser to open the Private mode in Safari.
+Click on the File option on the menu bar and click on New Private Window; visit the website now and check if the error still exists.

 Check your System Date and Time

-An SSL connection error occurs when your device’s time and date don’t match with the website according to the regional area.
-You must double-check your Mac time and date, to resolve the error in Safari.
+An SSL connection error occurs when your device’s time and date don’t match the website according to the regional area.
+You must double-check your Mac time and date to resolve the error in Safari.
 It is part of basic troubleshooting guide that is often recommended.

-- Select System Preferences and choose Date & Time.
+- Select System Settings and choose Date & Time under General Settings.

-- Check the time and date with your devices, and correct it if the time and date are inaccurate.
+- Check the time and date with your devices, and adjust to the correct time if required.

-While data and time are automatically set, however, if you haven’t used your system for a long time, then date and time might mismatch might occur.
+While data and time are automatically set, if you haven’t used your system for a long time, then a date and time mismatch might occur.

 Clear Browser Cache and Cookies

-It is possible that your Safari has gathered too much cache and cookie files in storage.
-These data take up a huge space in your hard disk storage when you visit a site your browser reads through all the cache and cookie files to give you a pre-configured experience.
+Your Safari may have gathered too many caches and cookie files in storage.
+These data take up considerable space in your hard disk storage; when you visit a site, your browser reads through all the cache and cookie files to give you a pre-configured experience.
 It can become so slow that you can get the “This is not a private connection error.”

-- Click on the Safari option from the menu bar, and then select Preferences.
+- Click on the Safari option from the menu bar and select Preferences.

 - Go to the Advanced tab and

-- Check the Show Develop menu in menu bar option.
+- Check the Show Develop menu in the menu bar option.

 - Now, select the Develop option from the menu bar.

-- Click on the Empty Caches option to delete the cache files, delete cookies, clear all the browsing history.
+- Click on the Empty Caches option to delete the cache files, delete cookies, and clear all browsing history.

 Check your Wi-Fi and Antivirus/Firewall

-If you are using public Wi-Fi, it is quite possible for someone to get into the Wi-Fi system and steal data from users who are using that Wi-Fi.
+If you are using public Wi-Fi, someone can get into the Wi-Fi system and steal data from users who are using that Wi-Fi.

-If you are confronting the ‘this connection is not private’ error in Safari while connected to public Wi-fi, then it is possible that someone is stealing data, or it simply means the Wi-Fi is not secure.
-Using a VPN is the best way to protect your data while using public Wi-Fi is to use a VPN.
+If you are confronting that this connection is not a private error in Safari while connected to public Wi-Fi, someone may be stealing data, or the Wi-Fi is not secure.
+Using a VPN is the best way to protect your data while using public Wi-Fi.

-It’s also possible that your firewall and antivirus are in conflict with the website hence causing the error.
+It’s also possible that your firewall and antivirus conflict with the website, causing the error.
 To resolve it, you can disable the firewall and antivirus.
 However, the site can be malicious.
-But, if you are sure that the site can do no harm, then only disable it and try to visit it.
+But, if you are sure the site cannot harm you, only disable it and try to visit it.

 Proceed with Manual Caution Message

-This is the last thing you should ever try to visit any website with an insecure connection error problem.
+It is the last thing you should ever try to visit any website with an insecure connection error problem.
 You can manually visit the site.
 Safari gives users a choice.
-However, by visiting the site, you will be putting risk to your personal information like bank details, etc.
+However, you will risk your personal information like bank details, etc.

-Maybe you’re about to send that important mail or doing an online transaction.
-This private connection error in the Safari browser has ruined countless hours of users like us.
-But the problem is minor, and you can easily set it all up by following the methods above.
+Maybe you’re about to send that important mail or do an online transaction.
+This private connection error in the Safari browser has ruined countless hours for users like us.
+But the problem is minor, and you can easily set it up by following the methods above.

-One thing I have particularly noticed that sometimes the issue arises because of date and time settings mismatch.
-So make sure your systems clock is synced with the internet and is set to auto mode.
+I have noticed that the issue sometimes arises because of a mismatch between date and time settings.
+Ensure your system’s clock is synced with the internet and set to auto mode.